Orb web spiders or orb-weavers

 Genus Zygiella

-Zygiella x-notata can be found in the neighborhood of houses.
+Zygiella x-notata can be found in the neighbourhood of houses.
 In winter, it is the only orb web spider that continues to make webs.

 Zygiella atrica Zygiella X-notata